venky0112/Flower-Clustering/README.md

 # Flower Clustering Using K-Means

-This repository demonstrates how to perform clustering on flower datasets using the K-Means algorithm.
+This repository demonstrates how to perform clustering on the Iris dataset using the K-Means algorithm.
 The project includes data preprocessing, clustering implementation, and visualization of the clustering results.

 ## Table of Contents